Alex Burghart: Writing

 Burghart is the author of A Better Start in Life: Long-term approaches for the most vulnerable children, published by Policy Exchange in 2013.
-He has written extensively about early medieval England, writing for The Times Literary Supplement for over 12 years, The Spectator and BBC History.
+He often reviews books about early medieval England, writing nine book reviews for The Times Literary Supplement over a period of 12 years, and twelve book reviews for The Spectator over the past decade (correct as of September 2026).
+He has also written an article in BBC History Magazine.

 Parliamentary career

 Early political career

 Burghart stood against Labour MP Jeremy Corbyn in Islington North in 2015.
 He told the Islington Gazette that, if elected, the first thing he would do would be to "[d]ance a jig (and try to resuscitate Jeremy Corbyn)."
 Although he was not elected, Burghart came second, increasing the Conservative share of the vote from 14.2% to 17.2%.

-He was selected for the Brentwood and Ongar safe seat on 28 April 2017 following the decision by Sir Eric Pickles to stand down at the 2017 general election.
+He was selected for the Brentwood and Ongar safe seat on 28 April 2017 after Sir Eric Pickles announced that he would stand down at the 2017 general election.
 At the election, Burghart was elected as MP for Brentwood and Ongar, winning 65.8% of the vote and a majority of 24,002.

 Burghart has been a member of the Joint Committee on Human Rights and the Work and Pensions Select Committee.
-He chairs the APPG on Adverse Childhood Experiences and was made PPS to the prime minister Boris Johnson in July 2019.
+He chairs the APPG on Adverse Childhood Experiences and was made PPS to the new prime minister Boris Johnson in July 2019.
 He was previously Parliamentary Private Secretary to the Attorney General, Geoffrey Cox, and to the Northern Ireland Secretary of State, Karen Bradley.

 In government

-In July 2019, at the formation of the first Johnson ministry, Burghart was appointed Parliamentary Private Secretary to the Prime Minister Boris Johnson.
+In July 2019, at the formation of the first Johnson ministry, Burghart was appointed Parliamentary Private Secretary to the Prime Minister.

 At the 2019 general election, Burghart was re-elected as the MP for Brentwood and Ongar with an increased vote share of 68.6% and an increased majority of 29,065.

 On 17 September 2021, Burghart was appointed Parliamentary Under-Secretary of State for Apprenticeships and Skills at the Department for Education during the second cabinet reshuffle of the second Johnson ministry.

-On 6 July 2022, Burghart resigned from government, citing Boris Johnson's handling of the Chris Pincher scandal in a joint statement with fellow Ministers Kemi Badenoch, Neil O'Brien, Lee Rowley and Julia Lopez.
+On 6 July 2022, Burghart resigned from government, citing Johnson's handling of the Chris Pincher scandal in a joint statement with fellow ministers Kemi Badenoch, Neil O'Brien, Lee Rowley and Julia Lopez.

 On 20 September 2022, Burghart was appointed Parliamentary Under-Secretary of State for Pensions and Growth at the Department for Work and Pensions.
 He was appointed Parliamentary Secretary for the Cabinet Office on 27 October 2022, with responsibilities including the Grenfell Tower Inquiry, the COVID-19 Inquiry, the Government Digital Service and the Central Digital and Data Office.

 In opposition

 At the 2024 general election, Burghart was again re-elected, with a decreased vote share of 36.7% and a decreased majority of 5,980.

-Following the subsequent formation of the Starmer ministry, Burghart was appointed Shadow Northern Ireland Secretary in Rishi Sunak's caretaker Shadow Cabinet.
+Following the subsequent formation of the Starmer ministry, he was appointed Shadow Northern Ireland Secretary in Rishi Sunak's caretaker Shadow Cabinet.